-You might be wondering what the difference between hemp oil and cannabis oil is.
+You might be wondering what is the difference between hemp oil and cannabis oil…

-Read on to find what hemp seed oil is good for, some of the confusing facts about it, and what conditions it cannot treat.
+Read on to find out what hemp seed oil is good for, some of the facts about it, and what conditions it cannot treat.

 Hemp oil is high in polyunsaturated fats like omega-6 and omega-3 fatty acids, as well as vitamin E.